gadget-inc/ggt/.changeset/clever-crabs-film.md

 "ggt": minor
 ---

-Add a mechanism for configuring default options when running ggt comands.
+Add a mechanism for configuring default options when running ggt commands.